The NHS GMSA transformation projects align with national priorities such as the NHS Long Term Plan.

 Generation Study

-The East GMSA will be collaborating with Genomics England in delivering the ‘Generation Study’, formerly known as the Newborn Genomes Programme.
+We are working with select NHS Trusts and Genomics England in delivering the ‘Generation Study’, formerly known as the Newborn Genomes Programme.

 Lynch Syndrome